samsledje/philharmonic/README.md

 ### Required data

 The only data that PHILHARMONIC requires is a set of protein sequences in `.fasta` format.
-You can optionally also provide a set of GO terms that you want to prioritize in the analsysis, and a subset of your proteins that will definitely be included in the network (otherwise, we will subsample proteins when proposing candidate interactions, and may not include all proteins in the final network).
+We provide a set of high-level GO terms on which to filter proteins prior to candidate generation and network prediction.
+You may optionally provide your own set of GO terms, as the `go_filter_path` argument in the configuration file.

 ### Setting up the config